dwjoyce/pythonbook/README.md

 pip3 install sphinx
 ```

-Build a pdf:
+Build a pdf (when inside root of this repository):

 ```bash
 make latexpdf
 ```

 The pdf will then be at `build/latex/pythonbook.pdf`.

-Last build: https://github.com/dwjoyce/pythonbook/blob/master/build/latex/pythonbook.pdf
+Last build from latest commit: https://github.com/dwjoyce/pythonbook/wiki/pythonbook.pdf